emilyriehl/emilyriehl.github.io/_pages/media.md

 ## Mixed Media

+- A Science podcast discussion [Looking for continents on exoplanets, and math is hard for mathematicians, too](https://www.science.org/content/podcast/looking-continents-exoplanets-and-math-hard-mathematicians-too) and related [Expert Voices column](https://www.science.org/doi/10.1126/science.aec9014).

 - A Q&amp;A for [Quanta Magazine](https://www.quantamagazine.org/emily-riehl-conducts-the-mathematical-orchestra-from-the-middle-20200902/), with a [video interview](https://youtu.be/qZzSFp0LDUQ) and brief [introduction to higher category theory](https://youtu.be/QpDTcefoWEQ).

 - A press release from the Johns Hopkins University HUB about the [2020 President's Frontier Award](https://hub.jhu.edu/2020/01/16/emily-riehl-mathematics-frontier-award-999-em1-art1-dtd-news/), with accompanying [video](https://youtu.be/hCh8Lr5z7YM).